18F/ux-guide/_pages/research/ethics.md

 - Team tension or discontentment
 - Questioning whether or not the work is having a meaningful impact
 - Focusing on budget, timeline, and resources without thinking through potential tradeoffs on what that means with regards to equity
-- When the lack of diversity on a team including, but not limited to gender, age, socio-economic status, culture, neuro-diversity and subject matter expertise either comes in to question or impedes the progress of a project
+- When the lack of diversity on a team including, but not limited to gender, age, socio-economic status, culture, neuro-diversity and subject matter expertise either comes into question or impedes the progress of a project

 You’ll find specific ethical practices to reduce harm embedded throughout our UX guide.
 They are centered on  [values and principles]({{ site.baseurl }}/our-approach/values-and-principles) that guide how we work and how we want to show up in our work.